mxjones/RedBus/README.md

 }
 ```

-Note that RedBus does not have WeakReferences implemented, so you must explicitly call Unsubscribe for the event when disposing
+RedBus implements WeakReferences, so it's not required to explicitly call Unsubscribe for the event when disposing the subscriber.
-the subscriber to avoid memory leaks.
 The Subscribe method returns a SubscriptionToken, this is used when unsubscribing.

 ```csharp